microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 ### Description

-1. Delete the deployment from the previous sub-challenge.
+- Delete the deployment from the previous sub-challenge.
-1. Modify the yaml from the previous sub-challenge to create and use a PVC.
+- Modify the yaml from the previous sub-challenge to create and use a PVC.
-1. Deploy the yaml file and verify the application has deployed successfully.
+- Deploy the yaml file and verify the application has deployed successfully.
-1. Verify that the persistent volume has been provisioned.
+- Verify that the persistent volume has been provisioned.
+- Validate that the pod is writing new logs every second
-1. Run `watch -n 1 'curl -s <PUBLIC IP> | tail | head -20'` in a separate window to stream the contents of the /mnt/index.html file.
+    - **HINT**: In separate window, run: `watch -n 1 'curl -s <PUBLIC IP> | tail | head -20'`
-1. Delete the pod.
+- Delete the pod.
 Another pod should automatically be started.
 Verify that the contents of the /mnt/index.html file have persisted.

 ### Success Criteria